-- 1. The accuser and the accused will have the same opportunities to have an advisor(s) present to provide support, guidance, and advice during any investigatory meeting and/or disciplinary proceeding.
-In accordance with both state and federal law, the accuser and the accused each have the opportunity to be advised by an attorney/non-attorney advocate of their choice at any stage of the process and to be accompanied by that advocate to any related meeting or proceeding.
-The university will not limit the choice of advocate or presence for either the Complainant or Respondent in any meeting; however, both the Complainant and the Respondent are limited to two (two) advisors for the institutional disciplinary proceeding.
-The role of one of the advisors in the disciplinary proceeding is specifically for cross-examination (questioning) of the parties and witnesses.
-The university may establish restrictions regarding the extent to which the attorney/non-attorney advocate may participate in the proceedings; these restrictions would apply equally to both parties; - 2.
-The accuser and the accused will be notified simultaneously, in writing, of the any initial, interim and final decision of any disciplinary proceeding; - 3.
+- 1. The Complainant and the Respondent will have the same opportunities to have an advisor(s) present to provide support, guidance, and advice during any investigatory meeting and/or disciplinary proceeding.
+In accordance with both state and federal law, the Complainant and the Respondent each have the opportunity to be advised by an advisor (attorney/non-attorney advocate) of their choice at any stage of the process and to be accompanied by that advisor to any related meeting or proceeding.
+The university will not limit the choice of advisor for either the Complainant or Respondent in any meeting; however, both the Complainant and the Respondent are limited to two (two) advisors for the institutional disciplinary proceeding.
+During the Formal Grievance Process, the role of one of the advisors in the disciplinary proceeding is specifically for cross-examination (questioning) of the parties and witnesses.
+The university may establish restrictions regarding the extent to which the advisor may participate in the proceedings; these restrictions would apply equally to both parties; - 2.
+The Complainant and the Respondent will be notified simultaneously, in writing, of any initial, interim, and final decision of any disciplinary proceeding; - 3.
 Notwithstanding §444 of the General Education Provisions Act (20 U.S.C.
-1232g), commonly referred to as the Family Educational Rights and Privacy Act (FERPA), the accuser and the accused will be notified of the rationale for the result and the sanction(s) imposed; and - 4.
-Where an appeal is permitted under the applicable policy, the Complainant and the Respondent will be notified simultaneously in writing, of the procedures for the Respondent and the Complainant to appeal the result of the institutional disciplinary proceeding.
-When an appeal is filed, the Respondent and the Complainant will be notified simultaneously in writing of any change to the result prior to the time that it becomes final as well as of the final result once the appeal is resolved.
+1232g), commonly referred to as the Family Educational Rights and Privacy Act (FERPA), the Complainant and the Respondent will be notified of the rationale for the result and the sanction(s) imposed; and - 4.
+Where an appeal is permitted under the applicable policy, the Complainant and the Respondent will be notified simultaneously in writing, of the procedures for the Complainant and the Respondent to appeal the result of the institutional disciplinary proceeding.
+When an appeal is filed, the Complainant and the Respondent will be notified simultaneously in writing of any change to the result prior to the time that it becomes final as well as of the final result once the appeal is resolved.